lerina/lerina.github.io/html/code/rust-wasm/index.md

 - The best youtube resource to learn Rust is [LetsGetRusty](https://www.youtube.com/c/LetsGetRusty/playlists){target="_blank"}

 ## Motivation

-I drank the Cool-aid and fell for the Rust evangelism.
-I love the language.
-It make programming fun again.

-When webassembly started to be a thing, Rust kept popping up as the Language of choice:
+The Rust programming language is a great contender, if you want to:

 - to build webassembly/JavaScript apps for the web or
 - target some specific module that need speeding, memory safety, or both.

-Most Rust-wasm tutorials, however, lean heavily on "NPM and webpack", just to get a "hello world".
+However, most Rust-wasm tutorials, lean heavily on "NPM and webpack", just to get a "hello world".

 More on that [here](./motivation.html){target="_blank"}